Reasoning Path Compression: Compressing Generation Trajectories for Efficient LLM Reasoning: Introduction

-Although there are several existing works on compressing KV caches for long sequences~\cite{li2024snapkv, fu202headkv, h2o, tova}, these works primarily focus on efficient handling of long input prompts.
+Although there are several existing works on compressing KV cache for long sequences~\cite{li2024snapkv, fu202headkv, h2o, tova}, these works primarily focus on efficient handling of long input prompts.
 In contrast, the problem of efficiently managing the KV cache for long generated sequences has received limited attention.
 Unlike input prompts, whose importance can be easily assessed at prefill stage~\cite{li2024snapkv}, generated tokens pose a challenge because their future relevance is often unpredictable.
 As a token seemingly insignificant at one point might become crucial later, naively discarding such tokens can substantially degrade model accuracy.

 However, as illustrated in Figure~\ref{fig:example}, we observe that sequences generated during reasoning processes exhibit distinct properties compared to sequences generated in conventional LLM decoding.
 Specifically, reasoning sequences frequently revisit previous cases or repeat similar logic, so they have low information density relative to their length.
 We refer to this phenomenon as the \textit{semantic sparsity} of reasoning paths.
-This sparsity highlights the inefficiency of retaining all KV entries and the possibility to selectively remove KV cache associated with low-importance tokens without disrupting the overall reasoning process.
+This sparsity highlights the inefficiency of retaining all KV entries and the possibility to selectively remove KV cache corresponding to less important tokens without disrupting the overall reasoning process.

 Motivated by this observation, we propose \textbf{Reasoning Path Compression (RPC)}, a method for accelerating inference in reasoning LLMs by compressing the KV cache associated with explicit thinking tokens.
 RPC compresses KV cache periodically during decoding, significantly reducing overhead compared to previous step-wise compression techniques which compress KV cache at each decoding step.
 At each compression interval, it estimates token importance based on attention allocation over a recent window and retains only the top-ranked entries according to a fixed compression ratio.
 This design preserves recent context while discarding low-impact KV entries, mitigating performance degradation.
 By applying RPC to QwQ-32B~\cite{qwq32b}, we reduce the KV cache size of generated tokens by up to 75\%, and improve decoding throughput by up to 1.60$\times$, while keeping the pass@1 drop on the AIME 2024~\cite{aime} dataset within 1.2\% compared to the inference with full KV cache.